 Is Your Border Collie Smart?

 One of the best ways of gauging the intelligence of a dog breed is by asking real owners.
+Who else would know the Border Collies better?
 So, we surveyed the Border Collie Subreddit and other forums to ask this question.
 Here’s what these owners had to say about their Borders:

 Real Owner Answers